-Given that you have so many countries to draw on for evidence of societal breakdown, that doesn’t exist, and nothing other than misrepresentations as an argument, how can you legitimately hold the position you do?
-Can you understand why some of us really feel that the only reason left standing, is that of bigotry or homophobia?
+Given that you have so many countries to draw on for signs of societal breakdown, that doesn’t exist, and nothing other than misrepresentations as an argument, how can you legitimately hold the position you do?
+Can you understand why some of us feel that the only reason left standing, is that of bigotry or homophobia?

-A white, university educated, multi-degreed, middle-class, religiously oriented, heterosexually married, child raising, baby boomer male who actually doesn’t agree with you despite my demographic.
+A white, university educated, multi-degreed, middle-class, religiously oriented, heterosexually married, child raising, baby boomer male who doesn’t agree with you despite my demographic.